LumingSun/ML4DB-paper-list/README.md

 * QPSeeker: An Efficient Neural Planner combining both data and queries through Variational Inference (EDBT 2024)
 * FOSS: A Self-Learned Doctor for Query Optimizer (arXiv 2023)
 * Lemo: A Cache-Enhanced Learned Optimizer for Concurrent Queries (PACMMOD 2023)
+* A Comparative Study and Component Analysis of Query Plan Representation Techniques in ML4DB Studies (VLDB 2024)
+* Learned Optimizer for Online Approximate Query Processing in Data Exploration (TKDE 2024)
+* A learning-based framework for spatial join processing: estimation, optimization and tuning (VLDB 2024)
+* Roq: Robust Query Optimization Based on a Risk-aware Learned Cost Model (arXiv 2024)

 ## Query Execution
 ### Sort
 * The Case for a Learned Sorting Algorithm (SIGMOD 2020)